gustavozacche/coap/README.md

 For Arduino to connect to the server, you need a route to the 172.17.0.0/16 network using the Linux host IP address as the gateway.

-On your router, in my case, OpenWrt
+On the router, in my case, OpenWrt:
 Interface - lan
 Target - 172.17.0.0
 IPv4-Netmask - 255.255.0.0